-The Trade Receivables as of March 31, 2022 consisted of the remaining value of four shipments (versus four shipments in the fourth quarter of 2021 as of December 31, 2021 with IXM S.A.) awaiting final pricing, were with IXM S.A.
+The Trade Receivables as of June 30, 2022 consisted of the remaining value of four shipments (versus four shipments also in the fourth quarter of 2021 as of December 31, 2021 with IXM S.A.) awaiting final pricing, were with IXM S.A.
 The IXM QP is 3MAMA for copper, and MOSS-1 and 3MAMA for gold's expected assay and gold's over/under price basis, respectively.

 In March 2022, the Company granted loans to its associate, PXP Energy Corporation, where Philex owns 30.4% interest, through the issuance of the later of covering Promissory Notes (PNs).
 Under the PNs, total loans to PXP Energy amounted to US\$600,000, payable on demand and subject to an interest of 3.5% p.a. over LIBOR (6 months) that is payable quarterly.
+Total accrued interests as of June 30, 2022 amounted to Php438 thousand.